exevectorr/DimpleOS/README.md

 ## auto recovery tool
-download the auto recovery tool on a USB drive to use it in the DimpleOS system if your system gets corrupted the auto recovery tool will recover the corrupted data for you and fix your system if you get a virus in the comming uppdate v1.1
+download the auto recovery tool on a USB drive to use it in the DimpleOS system if your system gets corrupted the auto recovery tool will recover the corrupted data for you and fix your system if you get a virus in in this new uppdate v1.1

 ### dead ends
 as i said at the start, this batch script is not fully developed and has some dead ends that are still being developed.